vega/vega-lite/site/docs/transform/calculate.md

 permalink: /docs/calculate.html
 ---

-The formula transform extends data objects with new fields (columns) according to a calculation formula.
+The formula transform extends data objects with new fields (columns) according to an [expression](types.html#expression).

 {: .suppress-error}
 ```json